IkeHasAPlan/IkeHasAPlan.github.io/README.md

 ### About me:
-I am an undergraduate engineering student at the University of Missouri.
+I am an undergraduate engineering student at the _University of Missouri_.
 I am working towards my bachelors degree in information technology.
 I am heavily involved with Marching Mizzou here at MU, and am a proud member of the university snare line!

-My hometown is St. Joseph.
-Missouri, where I attended Central High School.
+My hometown is **St. Joseph.
+Missouri**, where I attended Central High School.
 St. Joseph ('Joetown' for locals) is the biggest small town you'll ever visit!
 With a population of 75,000, people can usually be seen walking around our recently renovated Felix Square, exploring the beautiful Krug Park, or catching a bite to eat in one of our many locally owned small businesses.
 The town is extremely historic, with many locals claiming it had the potential to be bigger than Kansas City (if it weren't for that darn railroad being built